Published by The Lawfare Institute

 in Cooperation With

-In July, we began a polling project to measure public confidence in government institutions on national security matters on an ongoing basis.
-This post provides our data for the month of February.
-It includes perceptions about government institutions and about the two major political parties’ handling of national security; about the president’s handling of key national security issues; about Special Counsel Robert Mueller’s investigation; and about ongoing military operations.
+In July 2017, we began a polling project to measure public confidence in government institutions on national security matters on an ongoing basis.
+This post provides our data for the month of February 2019.
+It includes public perceptions of government institutions and of the two major political parties’ handling of national security; about the public’s comfort with intelligence authorities; about the president’s handling of key national security issues; about Special Counsel Robert Mueller’s investigation; and about ongoing military operations.

 - How much confidence do you have in the Congress to protect U.S. national security?